Yixuan39/IGC-fish/README.md

 ## Swap Test
 For swap test, we choose to swap the name of stickleback fish and zebrafish in the gene sequence file

+## Reference
+The summary text files in the `input_files` folder are calculated using the `IGCexpansion` software developed by Dr. Xiang Ji.

+You can find the software using this link: https://github.com/xji3/IGCexpansion.git